 You'll have to experiment for yourself whether the trade-off in overall volume in exchange for flattening the intensity is worth it.
 There are folks on both sides of that fence.

-If you are interested in learning more fun facts and tips about audio recording, check out all our articles here, or invest in our tutorial videos.
+If you are interested in learning more fun facts and tips about audio recording, check out all our articles here, or check out some free videos from our course - The Newbies Guide to Audio Recording Awesomeness here.
 In the mean time, go easy on the compressor and treat your audio right.